davidberenstein1957/classy-classification/README.md

 # [{"label": "furniture", "score": 0.21}, {"label": "kitchen", "score": 0.79}]
 ```
 ### Multi-label classification
-Sometimes multiple labels are neccesary to fully describe the contents of a text.
-In that case we want to make use of the **multi-label** implementation, here the sum of label scores is not limited to 1.
-Note that we use a multi-layer perceptron for this purpose instead of the default `SVC` implementation, requiring a little more training samples.
+Sometimes multiple labels are necessary to fully describe the contents of a text.
+In that case, we want to make use of the **multi-label** implementation, here the sum of label scores is not limited to 1.
+Note that we use a multi-layer perceptron for this purpose instead of the default `SVC` implementation, requiring a few more training samples.

 ```python
 import spacy